XNET-Foundation/.github/profile/readme.md

 ## About Us

-At XNET Foundation, we are committed to decentralizing connectivity by leveraging blockchain technology to provide mobile and internet services.
-Our mission is to create an open, transparent, and secure decentralized network that offers mobile connectivity and internet services to users worldwide, enabling a future of seamless, borderless communication.
+At XNET Foundation, we are committed to decentralizing connectivity by leveraging blockchain technology to provide connectivity for everyone.
+Our mission is to create an open, transparent, and secure decentralized network that enables a future of seamless and borderless communications.

 ### Our Technologies

-#### Decentralized Mobile Network
+#### Neutral Host Mobile Network

 - **Blockchain-Powered Connectivity:** XNET leverages blockchain to provide secure, decentralized mobile services.
 Users create coverage that others use, fostering a self-sustaining network.
 - **Token Rewards:** Users are rewarded with XNET tokens for creating and maintaining coverage areas that provide connectivity to others.
 This incentivizes network expansion and ensures decentralized growth.